Which Smart Home System is Best?

 Control4, Savant, and Crestron all have basic integrations with Alexa, meaning that you can program them to react to basic voice commands.
 Our own testing and customer feedback has been that voice control is much better today for getting a quick news briefing than it is controlling a large or advanced home.
 This is both true standalone and when connected to a full smart home system.
 Alexa or Google Assistant would be fine turning one light on or off, but reliably and intuitively shutting down a house and arming security is a whole new level.

 In reality, we have found that most customers don’t use their voice assistants for smart home functions for a variety of reasons, including reliability, false positives and negatives, and the simple difficulty of having to memorize all of the phrases.
-With that being said, the popularity of voice control and these devices is exploding.
-We predict that voice control will likely have a key role in integrating into automation system in the future.
-Each of the big three will be ready for it.
+We predict that voice control will likely have a more important role in integrating into automation system in the future but right now our surveys show us most people find it frustrating and revert to using touchpanels or phones/tablets.
+Each of the big three smart home systems will be ready for it when the systems are ready for prime time which could be a number of years out.

 Choosing the Right Smart Home System for Your Home